DallasMorningNews/django-chartwerk/docs/installing.rst

   Just trying out Chartwerk locally?
 Set the above CHARTWERK_ variables to gibberish.
 They're only needed when you start publishing charts but will throw errors if they aren't set.

-3. Add chartwerk to your project's `urls.py`.
+3. Add Chartwerk to your project's `urls.py`.

 .. code-block:: python